Our Approach to Therapy

 Coping skills can be helpful.
 But for many people, they are not the whole answer.

 Sometimes the deeper struggle is not a lack of tools.
-It is the weight of old experiences, the persistence of protective patterns, or the difficulty of feeling truly connected to yourself and others.
+It is the weight of old experiences, the pull of protective patterns, or the difficulty of feeling truly connected to yourself and other people.

 Our work goes beyond symptom management alone.
-We pay attention to what is happening beneath the surface so therapy can support not only temporary relief, but deeper understanding and more lasting change.
+We pay attention to what is happening beneath the surface so individual therapy and relationship therapy can support not only relief in the moment, but deeper understanding and more lasting change.

 Why insight alone does not always lead to change